ibm-cloud-docs/vpc/api-identity-beta-change-log.md

 ### For all version dates
 {: #15-july-2025-all-version-dates-identity-beta}

+This feature is now generally available.
+See the [VPC Identity API change log](/docs/vpc?topic=vpc-#identity-api-change-log#26-august-2025).

 **Bare metal server support.** Accounts that have been granted special approval to preview this feature can now access the identity service from bare metal servers.
 You can use the new [create identity access token](/apidocs/vpc-identity-beta#create-access-token) method to create an access token for your bare metal server, and pass that token to the new [create identity certificate](/apidocs/vpc-identity-beta#create-identity-certificate) method.
 Alternatively, you can pass that token to the [create IAM access token](/apidocs/vpc-identity-beta#create-iam-token) method, and then use that token to access IAM-enabled services.
 You can also use these new methods from virtual server instances.
 For more information, see the Beta VPC [Identity API](/apidocs/vpc-identity-beta).

 ### For version `2025-07-15` or later
 {: #version-2025-07-15}

-**Instance identity methods.** When using a `version` query parameter of `2025-07-15` or later, the `/instance_identity` methods have been removed, and requests will fail with an HTTP response of `404`.
+**Instance identity methods.** When using a beta `version` query parameter of `2025-07-15` or later, the `/instance_identity` methods have been removed, and requests will fail with an HTTP response of `404`.
 Clients will need to migrate to the new `/identity` methods.
 For more information, see the [`2025-07-15` API version migration guide](/docs/vpc?topic=vpc-2025-07-15-migration-metadata-identity).
-The behavior remains unchanged when using a version query parameter of `2025-07-14` or earlier.
+The behavior remains unchanged when using a beta version query parameter of `2025-07-14` or earlier.

+For more information, see [VPC Identity API known issues](/docs/vpc?topic=vpc-known-issues#identity-api-known-issues).